CodeItQuick/CodeItQuick.github.io/_posts/2023-10-28-estimating-developer-pain.md

 ### Scope, Uncertainty, And Shifting Priorities
 Finally, we should cut project risk or uncertainty.
 A typical mitigation strategy would be to use familiar tech while avoiding new tech.
-We have to avoid tasks that shift in their goals or lack the clarity needed to begin the work.
+We have to avoid tasks that shift in their goals or lack the clarity needed.
 These tasks increase the likelihood of unnecessary rework.

 ### Collaboration Issues
 There are challenges inherent in collaboration, especially with external parties.
 External customer meetings are necessary